 College admissions officers like Early Decision.
 The more students they admit through Early Decision, the faster they fill their class.
 The odds favor the well-qualified students who apply Early Decision at many schools.
 But some are denied, others are placed in limbo and deferred.

-If you are dealing with a deferred status what can you do?
+If you applied Early Decision, and got deferred, what can you do?

 - Contact the admissions office.
 It cannot hurt to ask about the reasoning behind their decision to defer.
-They might be waiting for mid-year senior grades, or fall standardized test scores, before they can make a final decision.
-Every bit of improvement will help.
-But also make the admissions office aware that their school is still your first choice.
-Let them know of any good news that might help your application.
+They might be waiting for mid-year senior grades before they can make a final decision.
+Every bit of improvement helps.
+Make the admissions office aware that their school is still your first choice.

-- Take advantage of any optional interviews.
-If the school offers you the opportunity to interview with the admissions office on campus, or local alumni close to home, and you have not previously had a interview, take one.
+- Take advantage of optional interviews.
+If the school offers you the opportunity to interview with the admissions offices, or local alumni , take it.
 This is a chance to add to your case for admission or, at the very least, to learn more about the school.

 - Consider a later entry.
 Some schools, including Cornell, Duke, the University of Florida and the University of Georgia, offer the opportunity for first-year students to enter in January instead of September.